 2. Spectre x360 13t touch — 2-in-1 laptop for personal use (2020)

 The HP family has a number of 2-in-1 laptops, but the very latest Spectre x360 13t touch is probably the best you can get for personal use, and in 2020 it’s better than ever.
 This 13.3-inch laptop has been polished further, with its premium build intact, and it’s still relatively compact.
 From previous editions, there’s now a brand new processor in the quad-core Intel Core i7-1065G7, meaning WiFi 6.
 Plus there’s HP’s Tilt Pen, a decent smart stylus, now included in 2020.

 The Spectre x360 13t touch gives you the option to choose between a Full HD WLED-backlit display and a 4K AMOLED display.
 Graphics have also been upgraded — all versions of the laptop come with Intel Iris Plus Graphics.
 For processors, you can choose the latest 10th gen i5 and i7 Intel chips.
 Your storage options, on the other hand, range from 256GB to a whopping 2TB.
-Security and privacy haven’t been neglected either — the Spectre x360 13t touch comes with a fingerprint reader, as well as mic mute key and web camera kill switch.
+Security and privacy haven’t been neglected either — the Spectre x360 13t touch comes with a fingerprint reader, as well as a mic mute key and web camera kill switch.

 The laptop also sports numerous ports.
 You will find one USB Type-A port, a microSD card reader, two USB-C readers, and a display port.
 The power supply itself is also USB-C, which means the laptop supports fast charging.
 You can get 50% of your battery life back in just 30 minutes.